coughingmouse/Korean-Romanization/README.md

 True, but it will be less intuitive for Korean users.
 What's the point, if Korean users don't understand?

-* Why ⟨g⟩, not ⟨ng⟩?
-Why ⟨c⟩, not ⟨ch⟩?
+* Why ⟨c⟩, not ⟨ch⟩?

 There is no particular reason in Korean language to use multiple letters against the design requirement, and it doesn't feel too far-fetched.
-It also induces ⟨'⟩ to be used more often.

 * Why ⟨g⟩, not ⟨ŋ⟩?